We welcome all gardeners of Curry County to become a Master Gardener volunteer.

 Step 2: Complete volunteer hours

-As part of the Master Gardeners certification, you will volunteer for 66 hours to share research-based sustainable gardening practices and to promote healthy landscape and food in your community.
+As part of the Master Gardener™ Volunteer certification in exhange for the reduced cost, you will volunteer for 40 hours to share research-based sustainable gardening practices and to promote healthy landscape and food in your community.
 This may include:

 Answering telephone requests for gardening information